Leadership

 Adrian Manuel

-Dr. Adrian Manuel, a veteran educator and leader with over 25 years of experience transforming schools and pioneering new models of success, will serve as Project Director of The Metro.
+Dr. Adrian Manuel, a veteran educator and leader with over 25 years of experience transforming schools and pioneering new models of success, is Project Director of The Metro.
 A Kingston native and proud alumnus of Kingston High School, Adrian began his career as a middle school social studies teacher in the Bronx.
 He later served as Principal of Kingston High School from 2011-2014.
 Over the past two decades, he has served in leadership roles across K-12 education, including as a principal, superintendent, and Head of School.

 Throughout his career, Adrian has led high-performing schools that have achieved over 90% graduation rates in communities where most students come from low-income and high needs backgrounds—ensuring that the vast majority of graduates enroll in four-year colleges and universities.
 His work has directly contributed to creating pathways for generational economic mobility.
 His many years spent with young people have given him a comprehensive perspective on what helps them to learn and succeed.